 (a) Service population equals the resident population plus a portion of the employment population to reflect the reduced service demand from commercial uses.
 To estimate service population, each employee is multiplied by 1/3.

-Sources: Esri Business Analyst; BAE, 2020.
+Sources: Esri Business Analyst; BAE, 2021.

 While an average revenue approach is appropriate for some revenue sources, the fiscal analysis presented in this report bases projected revenues from most major sources of revenue on statutory requirements and other factors governing each source of revenue.
-The projections for property tax, property tax in-lieu of vehicle license fee, and sales tax revenue are based on the specific attributes of the proposed project and factors normally used to allocate revenues from these sources to the City of Menlo Park.
+The fiscal analysis projects property taxes, property tax in-lieu of vehicle license fee revenues, and sales taxes based on specific attributes of the proposed project and factors used to allocate revenues from these sources to the City of Menlo Park.
 Additional methodological details and assumptions are provided in the discussions of individual cost and revenue projections below.